Officials to assess fire at elementary school in Richmond

 RICHMOND, Va.
-(AP) — The Richmond Fire Investigations Unit is working to determine the cause and origin of a fire that engulfed William Fox Elementary School in Richmond.
+(AP) — The Richmond Fire Investigations Unit are working to determine the cause and origin of a fire that engulfed William Fox Elementary School in Richmond.

 The Richmond Fire Department said in a post on Twitter that crews responded to a report of a building fire Friday at about 10:35 p.m.
 Officers arrived and encountered heavy smoke coming from the top floor of the school above the main entrance.